-Readers of this blog will be aware that the Transfer of Undertakings (Protection of Employment) Regulations 1981 were replaced for transfers on or after 6 April 2006 by the Transfer of Undertakings (Protection of Employment) Regulations 2006 (see our Podcast on the subject).
+Readers of this blog will be aware that the Transfer of Undertakings (Protection of Employment) Regulations 1981 were replaced for transfers on or after 6 April 2006 by the Transfer of Undertakings (Protection of Employment) Regulations 2006.

 Cases on the new Regulations are now starting to filter through the Tribunal system and this week saw the handing down of the first EAT judgment on the new insolvency provisions contained in regulation 8 of TUPE 2006.
 As one might expect for a TUPE case, the case is not light bed time reading.